Pearls from artists* # 332

 Comments are welcome!

-Posted on December 26, 2018, in An Artist's Life, Creative Process, Inspiration, Pearls from Artists, Quotes and tagged "Rainer Maria Wilke Letters to a Young Poet", arguments, arrive, building, cleverest, consistent, critical, destroyer, doubt, embarrassed, Glenstone Museum, knowing, MD Herter Norton, perplexed, Potomac MD, proofs, quality, rebellious, train, watchful, workers.
+Posted on December 26, 2018, in 2018, An Artist's Life, Creative Process, Inspiration, Pearls from Artists, Quotes and tagged "Rainer Maria Wilke Letters to a Young Poet", arguments, arrive, building, cleverest, consistent, critical, destroyer, doubt, embarrassed, Glenstone Museum, knowing, MD Herter Norton, perplexed, Potomac MD, proofs, quality, rebellious, train, watchful, workers.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 332.